 Visit the National Museum of Unity, Dugbe

-The National Museum of Unity was established in 1976 and is the premiere museum in the citty.
+The National Museum of Unity was established in 1976 and is the premier museum in the city.
 It houses for distinct galleries classified into the Unity Gallery, Masquerade Gallery, Pottery Gallery and Yoruba Gallery.
 Within the museum, premises are a garden and a kitchen restaurant.
 The car used by the last Premier of Western Region, Late Chief Ladoke Akintola is also displayed in the museum.

 Visit Cocoa House

 Built by late Obafemi Awolowo in 1965, this building is the first skyscraper ever to be built in Africa.
-It was constructed from the proceeds of cocoa sold for export which is how the building got its name.
-In its earlier years, it was referred to as ile awon agbe meaning the house of farmers.
+Said to have been constructed from the proceeds of cocoa sold for export which is how the building got its name.
+Earlier years, it was referred to as ile awon agbe meaning the house of farmers.
 Cocoa House is located at Ijebu Bypass, Dugbe, Ibadan.
-It is surrounded by local businesses, malls and restaurants.
+Surrounded by local businesses, malls and restaurants.

 Visit IITA Forest

 The International Institute of Tropical Agriculture (IITA) is a research and training institute for students as well as professionals in the area of agricultural research.
 A third of the campus consists of unspoilt tropical forest, a natural preserve for birds and other fauna, a lake about 3 km long.
 The lake spawned with various fish species is a lodestone for anglers.